an4s/bitcoin_tx_analyzer/README.md

 ## Epilogue

 Please provide feedback on the tool and report issues, if you find any.
 I intend to port the tool forward to future versions of Bitcoin, time permitting.
 Feel free to use the tool, port it forward and create PRs.
 Your contributions are welcome!

+My research works that have used results from this tool can be found [here](https://github.com/nislab/bitcoin-releases).